istio/community/ROLES.md

 Members who frequently contribute code are expected to proactively perform code reviews for the area that they are active in.

-## Approver
+## Maintainer

-Code approvers are able to both review and approve code contributions.
-While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc. Approver status is scoped to a part of the codebase.
+Maintainers review and approve code contributions.
+While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc. Maintainer status is scoped to a part of the codebase and is reflected in a GitHub CODEOWNERS file or a prow OWNERS file.

 ### Requirements

-The following apply to the part of the codebase for which one would be an approver in an OWNERS file:
+The following apply to the part of the codebase for which one would be a maintainer:

 * Member for at least 3 months

 * Contributed at least 30 substantial PRs to the codebase

+* Must remain an active participant in the community by contributing code, performing reviews, triaging issues, etc.

 * Knowledgeable about the codebase

-* Nominated by an area lead

-    * With no objections from other leads
+* Sponsored by a working group lead with no objections from other leads

-    * Done through PR to update an OWNERS file

 ### Responsibilities and privileges

-The following apply to the part of the codebase for which one would be an approver in an OWNERS file:
+The following apply to the part of the codebase for which one would be a maintainer:

-* Approver status may be a precondition to accepting large code contributions
+* Maintainer status may be a precondition to accepting large code contributions

-* Demonstrate sound technical judgement
+* Demonstrates sound technical judgement

 * Responsible for project quality control via [code reviews](https://github.com/istio/istio/wiki/Reviewing-Pull-Requests)